angelroybernal/centos-flask/README.md

-# python_dockerized_app
+# CentOS Dockerized Flask App

 Simple python app that runs in a Docker container.
-PoC for Python script deployment on Docker environment.
+PoC for Python App deployment on Docker environment.